reportportal/docs/docs/log-data-in-reportportal/test-framework-integration/Net/SpecFlow.md

 # ReportPortal SpecFlow Integration

-Agent to integrate [SpecFlow](https://specflow.org/) with ReportPortal.
+There is an agent to integrate [SpecFlow](https://specflow.org/) with ReportPortal.

 Can be integrated with popular development tools (for example, Visual Studio).
 Thus, developers can write and execute acceptance tests directly from their development environment.